shilpathota/99-leetcode-solutions/Problem_1/Problem1.md

 The list is guaranteed to be sorted in ascending order.<br/>
 <b>Inference</b><br/>
 1. Understanding the Problem<br/>
-   Given the Linked list - Each linked list will have a Node where the element is present and the address of the next element<br/>
+   a.
+Given the Linked list - Each linked list will have a Node where the element is present and the address of the next element.<br/>
-   The elements are already sorted in ascending order<br/>
+   b.
+The elements are already sorted in ascending order.<br/>
 2. Approach to Solution <br/>
+   a.
+Iterate over the list from the head.<br/>
+   b.
+Remove the repeated elements.<br/>
-   Iterate over the list from the head remove the repeated elements while returning the linked list it should point to the head.
+   c.
+While returning the linked list it should point to the head.<br/>

-<br/><b>Solution</b><br/>
+<b>Solution</b><br/>
-To iterate over the list we can use while loop and the loop can continue till the head.next is not null.
-Also we have to verify if nead is not null to avoid iterating empty list
+1. To iterate over the list from head - For this, we can use while loop and the loop can continue till the head.next (Address of next element) is not null.<br/>
+2. Also we have to verify if head is not null to avoid iterating empty list.<br/>
+3. Validate if the next element is same as the current head.<br/>
+4. Replace the next element with next.next element so that one element in between which is same as current element is skipped.<br/>
+5. If the head is not same as next then no action is performed.<br/>
+6. Repeat this process until all the elements are completed and we come out of while loop.<br/>
+7. As we have to return head of the final linked list we store it at the beginning in other variable so the variable can be returned.<br/>